rmind/liblpm/README.md

 2-clause BSD license.

 Additionally, bindings are available for **Lua** and **Java**.
-There is a specification to build an RPM package.
+Specifications to build RPM and DEB packages are also provided.

 ## API